What Type of Refrigerators Are Best for Your Kitchen?

 The side-by-side is one of the most common refrigerator styles.

-These models have a freezer on one side of your model, and a refrigerator on the other side.
+These models have a freezer on one side of your model and a refrigerator on the other.

-The freezer tends to be extra generous, making them great for frozen food enthusiasts.
+The freezer tends to be extra generous, making it great for frozen food enthusiasts.

-Even though this style was introduced in the early 1950s, they didn't become truly popular until the '70s and '80s, when water and ice dispensers were added as a feature.
+Even though this style was introduced in the early 1950s, it didn't become trendy until the '70s and '80s, when water and ice dispensers were added as a feature.

-However, a potential downside could be energy loss due to the opening of a very large door to the freezer side, making it easy for more cold air to escape.
+However, a potential downside could be energy loss due to opening a massive door to the freezer side, making it easy for more cold air to escape.

 French-Door Refrigerators

-The french-door refrigerator features three doors.
-The top portion (the refrigeration portion) has two doors, which open from the center.
+The French-door refrigerator features three doors.
+The top portion (refrigeration) has two entrances open from the center.

 The freezer is in the form of a pull-out drawer.
 The freezer can feature just one compartment or multiple drawers.

-Some french-doors offer an extra drawer in between the freezer and the top doors.
+Some french doors offer an extra drawer between the freezer and the top entries.

-This style of refrigerator was introduced in the 1990s and has now become the most popular style out of all the conventional types of refrigerators.
+This refrigerator style was introduced in the 1990s and has become the most popular conventional type.

 One of the benefits of this type of fridge is that it saves energy.

-This same feature also makes it friendlier for tight spaces, since having two doors means less clearance space needed in your kitchen to open a door.
+This same feature also makes it friendlier for tight spaces since having two doors means less clearance space in your kitchen to open a door.

 Column Refrigerators

-These are individual single-column freezer and fridge units that are purchased separately and can be placed side-by-side, but other kitchen configurations are possible.
+These individual single-column freezer and fridge units are purchased separately and can be placed side-by-side, but other kitchen configurations are possible.

-These refrigerators tend to be sleek and sexy with clean lines and have a professional appearance, which also means they tend to be more expensive.
+These refrigerators tend to be sleek and sexy with clean lines and professional appearance, which means they are more expensive.

 Column refrigerators and freezers are often offered as the highest-end or most luxurious option for kitchens.